 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 19.22 minutes getting to work every day.

-The percentage of adults in Sibley with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.69% of adults in Sibley have a bachelor's degree or advanced degree.
+The citizens of Sibley are slightly less educated than the national average of 21.84% for the average city or town: 15.69% of adults in Sibley have a bachelor's degree or advanced degree

 The per capita income in Sibley in 2022 was $31,348, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $125,392 for a family of four.
 However, Sibley contains both very wealthy and poor people as well.